openstack/neutron-specs/specs/ussuri/qos_classifier.rst

   not created or deleted.
 They need to have been previously created using the User-facing Classifications API.

+- As Neutron Classifier is unable to force an update action to it's consumers and as users may be unaware of all the consumers of a classification, the classification "definition" and "type" fields and the classification group "classifications", "classification_groups" and "operator" fields cannot be updated after creation. ie.
+  A classification is consumed by both QoS and Security Groups with a user only knowing about QoS consuming the classification.

 The initial model of the CCF will include the following Classification Types:
 Ethernet, IPv4, IPv6, TCP and UDP, which when combined are sufficient to provide any 5-tuple classification.